 The managing partner who hears "SEO is dead" and stops investing in online presence is making a decision that compounds in the wrong direction.

-Here's what actually happened: the old version of SEO — keyword stuffing, link farms, thin content pages targeting every possible search variation — is dead.
+The old version of SEO, keyword stuffing, link farms, thin content pages targeting every possible search variation, is dead.
 It deserved to die.
-But the underlying principle — being findable when someone searches for what you do, where you do it — is more important than ever.
+But the underlying principle, being findable when someone searches for what you do and where you do it, is more useful than ever.
 The discovery channels multiplied.
-Clients now find attorneys through Google, through AI assistants, through social media, through voice search, through map results.
+Clients now find attorneys through Google, AI assistants, social media, voice search, and map results.
 The firms that show up across those channels are the ones with deep, consistent, well-structured presence.
-That is what modern SEO actually is.
+Modern SEO is the discipline of building that presence.

-Pulling back from directory presence because "AI is replacing search" is like pulling back from advertising because "TV is replacing radio."
-The new channel doesn't eliminate the need for presence.
-It raises the bar for what presence means and rewards the firms that built a strong foundation.
-The real opportunity is AI search without the geo hype — practical visibility, not buzzwords.
+Pulling back from directory presence because "AI is replacing search" misreads the channel shift.
+The new channel does not eliminate the need for presence.
+It raises the bar for what presence means and can reward firms that built a strong foundation.
+The real opportunity is AI search without the geo hype: practical visibility, not buzzwords.

 Why Platform Authority Matters More Than Individual Authority

-A solo practitioner with a new website is competing for visibility against firms that have been building domain authority for years.
-That's a hard gap to close with content alone, regardless of how good the content is.
-Domain authority compounds slowly.
-A new site starts near zero.
+A solo practitioner with a new website is competing for visibility against firms that have been building authority for years.
+That gap is hard to close with content alone, regardless of how good the content is.
+Authority compounds slowly.
+A new site starts with limited history.

 A directory listing on an established platform changes that math.
-The platform has years of indexed content, thousands of practice-area pages, structured data across every listing, and a domain authority baseline that took years to build.
-An attorney who lists on that platform inherits that authority for their specific practice area and jurisdiction from day one.
-Combined with a high-converting attorney profile, that inherited authority translates directly into consultations.
+The platform may have years of indexed content, practice-area pages, structured data across listings, and an authority baseline that took years to build.
+An attorney listed on that platform can benefit from that authority for a specific practice area and jurisdiction.
+Combined with a high-converting attorney profile, that authority can translate into consultations.

-This isn't theoretical.
-When an AI retrieval system encounters a legal directory that has consistently produced accurate, well-structured content across thousands of queries, it learns to treat that directory as a reliable source.
-Every attorney on the platform benefits from that learned reliability.
-A solo attorney listing on a mature, well-structured directory has a stronger AI visibility signal than a solo attorney with a standalone website that's been live for six months.
+When an AI retrieval system encounters a legal directory that consistently produces accurate, well-structured content across many queries, that directory can become easier to treat as a reliable source.
+Attorneys on the platform can benefit from that reliability.
+A solo attorney listing on a mature, well-structured directory may have a stronger AI visibility signal than a solo attorney relying only on a new standalone website.

 The platform advantage is largest for the firms that have the least capacity to build authority independently.
-The 50-attorney firm with a marketing team can invest in their own content operation.
-The three-attorney family law practice in a mid-size market cannot.
-For those firms, directory presence isn't a nice-to-have supplement — it's the foundation of their entire online discoverability.
+A 50-attorney firm with a marketing team can invest in its own content operation.
+A three-attorney family law practice in a mid-size market often cannot.
+For those firms, directory presence is not a nice-to-have supplement.
+It may be the foundation of their online discoverability.

 What to Actually Evaluate

-If you're a managing partner deciding where to invest in presence, here's what matters.
+If you are a managing partner deciding where to invest in presence, evaluate the directory on four questions.

 Is the directory structured for machines, not just humans?
-A directory that looks good to a visitor but has no schema.org markup, no structured practice-area data, and no machine-readable entity information is invisible to the systems that increasingly determine who gets recommended.
+A directory that looks good to a visitor but has no schema.org markup, no structured practice-area data, and no machine-readable entity information gives search and AI systems less to parse.
 Ask whether the platform uses structured data.
-If the vendor doesn't know what you're talking about, that tells you something.
+If the vendor does not know what you are talking about, that tells you something.

 Does the listing connect to intake?
 A profile that displays your phone number and stops there is a static advertisement.
-A profile where the potential client can reach your firm through an intake path that flows into your pipeline — with source attribution — is an operational asset.
-The difference is whether the listing generates trackable, attributable inquiries or just impressions you can't measure.
+A profile where the potential client can reach your firm through an intake path that flows into your pipeline, with source attribution, is an operational asset.
+The difference is whether the listing generates trackable, attributable inquiries or just impressions you cannot measure.

 Does the platform have established authority?
 Not all directories are equal.
-A listing on a platform with years of indexed content and strong domain authority is a materially different asset than a listing on a new directory with minimal search presence.
-The question isn't just "am I listed?"
-It's "am I listed somewhere that AI systems and search engines already trust?"
+A listing on a platform with years of indexed content and strong authority is a different asset than a listing on a new directory with minimal search presence.
+Do not stop at "am I listed?"
+Ask whether the listing is somewhere search and AI systems have reason to trust.

 Does your presence compound over time?
 Reviews accumulate.
 Content ages into authority.
 Structured profiles get indexed deeper.
-A good directory listing gets more valuable the longer you're on it — your reviews build, your profile strengthens, your visibility compounds.
-If switching directories means starting over on all of that, the switching cost is real and worth accounting for.
+A good directory listing gets more valuable the longer you are on it: reviews build, the profile strengthens, visibility compounds.
+If switching directories means starting over on all of that, the switching cost is real.

 The Foundation Argument

-The firms that will be most visible over the next five years — in traditional search, in AI recommendations, in voice search, in whatever discovery channel comes next — are the firms building the strongest foundation now.
+The firms likely to be most visible over the next five years, in traditional search, AI recommendations, voice search, and whatever discovery channel comes next, are the firms building the strongest foundation now.
 That foundation is not a hack or a shortcut.
-It's structured presence across authoritative platforms, consistent entity data, substantive content, and an intake path that connects discovery to pipeline.
+The foundation is structured presence across authoritative platforms, consistent entity data, substantive content, and an intake path that connects discovery to pipeline.

 Directory presence is the foundation that every other discovery channel builds on.
 Paid campaigns work better when the client who clicks the ad finds a strong profile with reviews and real content.
 AI systems recommend firms with deep, consistent presence across trusted sources.
 Voice search surfaces the firms with the clearest structured data.